 ||What do you expect from this appraisal?|

-By using open-ended questions, the researcher gets to understand the true feelings their respondents have.
+By using questions, the researcher understands the respondents’ true feelings.
 They have an element that will give you information about different thought processes across your clientele, troubleshooting suggestions, get a peek into their inhibitions too.

-- The open-ended question and close-ended questions are different tasks for respondents.
+- The open-ended and close-ended questions are different tasks for respondents.
 In the open-ended task, respondents write down what is readily available in their minds.
-In the task of the close-ended question, we have respondents focus their “attention on specific responses chosen by the investigator” (Converse and Presser, 1986).
+In the close-ended question task, respondents focus their “attention on specific responses chosen by the investigator” (Converse and Presser, 1986).

 - Asking the same question in these two different formats will almost always produce different results.
 Many investigators have demonstrated this over several decades.